Meningococcal B (MenB)

 Other information

-Immunity from the MenB vaccine does not last indefinitely.
-Antibody levels are highest soon after completing the recommended course but gradually decline over time, often within a few years.
+Protection from MenB vaccination is not expected to last indefinitely.
+Antibody levels are highest soon after completing the vaccination course and then decline over time, although the rate of decline varies between individuals.

 Please refer to the patient leaflet for full information on this vaccine: